21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 You should now have the latest changes and therefore the latest version of the LightningATM software on your Raspberry Pi.

+## For a little more advanced users

+The coming steps will involve a pretty automated process and the ATM literally configures itself.
+If you feel like you could take up a little challenge then stop reading and try to set it up yourself with these following tips.
+If not, just skip this step and move down to `Displaying your BTCPayServer QR code`.

+*

 ## Displaying your BTCPayServer QR code

 Log into your BTCPayServer where you have your LND node running.
 In the menu choose the item `SERVER SETTINGS` and then `Services`.
 That's what this will look like, on a mobile phone: